 Kochi is known for its magnificent nature and people, who traditionally love to celebrate their seasonal events and celebrations of "life goals" with festive parties and festivals known as "okyaku," with lots of food (Sawachi cuisine) and drink (Kochi Sake).

-Ride the route as part of the Asia Tour de World and experience the Kochi Prefecture and Nyodo River in Shikoku, Japan.
+Experience the Kochi Prefecture and Nyodo River in Shikoku, Japan.
 For more interesting details and further reading about this ROUVY route and others in Japan, you can read further in the blog.

 Estimated time to completion: